-Graduate students are required to complete, submit and email the defense abstract/announcement to the Program Office at least 3 weeks prior to the defense for committee and program approval to the distribute and post the announcement.
+Graduate students are required to complete, submit and email the defense abstract/announcement to the Program Office at least 3 weeks prior to the defense for committee and program approval.

 Include the following with your abstract:

 - Dissertation title,

 - Name of your Committee members

 - Event Location (in person, virtual zoom, or hybrid)

 - Abstract

 - Publication Information List your publications in full citation format including authors, title, journal and year (as listed in any article).